3 Standards for Measuring Whether or Not We Have a Normal Relationship With God

 In order to know whether we have a normal relationship with God, we should first see if we quiet our hearts before God and use our hearts to pray, and read His words.
 Also, we should know whether we have entered into a genuine connection with Him, or in other words, if we have a normal spiritual life.
 More often than not, we keep on singing hymns, reading scriptures and attending meetings every day, but mostly we are going through formalities without a quiet heart before God.
 For example, we oftenwith our lips, but our hearts are filled with household matters and jobs, treating God in a perfunctory manner.
 Although we read the Bible, we don’t want to understand the truth in God’s words but think that people believing in God must read the Bible.
 Therefore, we follow a process—just reading in a hasty and mindless way without pondering attentively.
 Consequently, we can’t gain any enlightenment or light.
 In daily life and work, we often do things according to our carnal pleasures, and are speaking and acting like non-believers.
 All these things show that we have no place for God in our hearts, nor do we have true association with Him in spirit.
 Moreover, we cannot feel the , and are often weak and powerless in our hearts.
 So, we don’t have a normal relationship with God at all.

 God’s words say, “God is a Spirit: and they that worship him must worship him in spirit and in truth” (John 4:24).
-“People believe in God, love God, and satisfy God by touching the Spirit of God with their heart, thereby obtaining His satisfaction; when engaging with God’s words with their heart, they are therefore moved by the Spirit of God.
-If you wish to achieve a proper spiritual life and establish a proper relationship with God, you must first give your heart to Him, and quiet your heart before Him.
-Only after you have poured your whole heart into God can you gradually develop a proper spiritual life.”
+“The way that people believe in God, love God, and satisfy God is by touching the Spirit of God with their heart and thereby obtaining His satisfaction, and by using their heart to engage with God’s words and thus being moved by the Spirit of God.
+If you wish to achieve a normal spiritual life and establish a normal relationship with God, then you must first give your heart to Him.
+Only after you have quieted your heart before Him and poured your whole heart into Him will you gradually be able to develop a normal spiritual life.”
 From God’s words we can see that the most fundamental requirement for us believers in God is that we must come close to God and touch Him with our hearts.
 Only then can we be enlightened by the Holy Spirit.
 No matter how busy we are, if we can be quiet before God, pray to Him with a focused and sincere heart, and read a passage of God’s words with a pure heart, then we can feel the presence of God and be enriched in our spirit the whole day.
 Ordinarily, whether we are at home or in any other places, we are not hindered from being quiet before God, drawing close to Him with our hearts, contemplating His love, and pondering His words.
 If we can speak the words within our hearts to God at any time, whenever we meet trouble, or when we are weak, then we will clearly feel the arrangements, care, and protection of the Holy Spirit in our everyday life.
-In this way, we will unknowingly be spiritually strong and feel the loveliness of God, thereby getting closer to God.
+In this way, we will unknowingly be spiritually strong and feel the loveliness of God, thereby getting .

 How do we do or say anything?
 Is it by rectifying our intentions, accepting observation of the Spirit of God and acting according to God’s words, or is it following our own will and ideas in everything?
 In real life, no matter whether we get along with people or deal with the work of the church, we often mix our own intentions in them and ignore whether our actions are in accordance with God’s will, doing things in a way that only benefits us.
 Take our work and preaching as an example.
 Though we can suffer outwardly, in fact we do that entirely for making a deal with God in order to gain His blessings.
 We pay a small price for great blessings and take our spending and sacrificing as bargaining chips for entering into the kingdom of heaven.
-And often times, it is for showing off ourselves to gain admiration of brothers and sisters and gain commendation from the leaders.
-In addition, sometimes we help and support brothers and sisters from the outside when see they are not in good conditions.
+And oftentimes, it is for showing off ourselves to gain admiration of brothers and sisters and gain commendation from the leaders.
+In addition, sometimes we help and support brothers and sisters from the outside when we see they are not in good conditions.
 However, our intention is winning a good reputation instead of bringing them before God to know His will.
 We cannot bring all we do before God and accept God’s observation, so how can we be praised by God?
 This reminds me of the Pharisees in the Age of Grace.
 Although they worked hard, sacrificed and expended for God all their life, yet they did it not for satisfying God but for gaining others’ admiration, and for their status and livelihood.
 Therefore, even if they suffered much pain, they would not be praised by God.
 In God’s eyes, all they did had nothing to do with God.
 As believers in God, not only did they not gain God’s praise, but they were called evildoers by Him.
-Just as theonce said, “Many will say to me in that day, Lord, Lord, have we not prophesied in your name? and in your name have cast out devils? and in your name done many wonderful works?
-And then will I profess to them, I never knew you: depart from me, you that work iniquity” (Matthew 7:22–23).
+Just as the (Matthew 7:22–23).
 From these words, we can see that God judges whether we are good or evil not by our outward work and sufferings, but by whether we are doing it for the sake of loving and satisfying God.
 If we can bring our actions and words before God and all we do is practice the truth and satisfy God instead of scheming for our own interests, then God will examine our hearts and accept all we have done.
-Just as the Lord Jesus once said, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind” (Matthew 22:37).
+Just as the Lord Jesus once said, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind” (Matthew 22:37).once said, “Many will say to me in that day, Lord, Lord, have we not prophesied in your name? and in your name have cast out devils? and in your name done many wonderful works?
+And then will I profess to them, I never knew you: depart from me, you that work iniquity”